• image

 Parents information

 We feel that it is very important to work alongside parents.
-Throughout the year we continually make all parents aware of nursery activities and events which are happening by sharing information through newsletters, signs on entrances, parent’s evenings, children’s profiles/reports etc. We always allow time throughout each day for parents to contact us or have a chat regarding their child/rens development / time at nursery.
+Throughout the year we continually make all parents aware of nursery activities and events which are happening by sharing information through newsletters, signs on entrances, children's profiles/reports etc. Every term we offer parents evenings and/or written reports.
+We always allow time throughout each day for parents to contact us or have a chat regarding their child/rens development / time at nursery.

 We are open from 7:45 am to 5:45 pm Monday to Friday, 49 weeks a year.
 We close for a week at Easter, week in August, week at Christmas and bank holidays.